Asset allocation is the relative percentage of stocks and bonds in your portfolio. Over time, it determines your investment results.

 The lesson here Boomer is that stocks are where you put money you don’t need right away.
 It took four years from the crash for your stocks to get back to even.
 However, in another four years, stocks were once again crushing bonds and your portfolio was sailing.

 Stocks are volatile.

-Up next: What percentage of stocks and bonds should be in my portfolio?
+Up next: What percentage of stocks and bonds should you consider for your portfolio?

-There are standard rules of thumb for the percentage of stocks and bonds you should have in your portfolio.
+There are standard rules of thumb for the percentage of stocks and bonds you might consider for your portfolio.

 You want a large enough percentage of stocks in your portfolio to ramp up your investment returns, but you always want the steady hand that bonds provide.